hapax/hapax.github.io/assets/alien-maths.md

 phenomenological incommensurability, operating systems are underdetermined by the IO.
 There is more than one way to be in a bat!
+But paying careful attention to the carriers of significance---which include sensory modalities, and far more---does, in my view, take us closer to the inner life of a bat.

 #### Chauvinism and relativism